The Petit Basset Griffon Vendéen is a small scent hound popular among dog lovers for its friendly nature and distinctive appearance.

 There are more than 150 dog breeds, and each has unique characteristics.

-Choosing a dog for you and your family out of all the available dog breeds is overwhelming.
-The best breeds of dogs come in all shapes and sizes.
+Choosing a dog from all the available breeds for you and your family can be overwhelming.
+The best dog breeds come in all shapes and sizes.

-Even if you like a particular dog breed, remember to consider that breed's natural habitat; for example, a Tibetan mastiff cannot survive in a sub-tropical climate.
+If you like a particular breed, consider its natural habitat; for example, a Tibetan mastiff cannot survive in a subtropical climate.

 While some are better suited to live on a farm, others make great apartment dogs.
 Some are docile and friendly, while others bark or howl a lot.
 Some may be aggressive and ferocious at times.